RMS Mauretania (1938): World War II (1939–1947)

-During the World War II, she travelled 540000 mi and carried over 340,000 troops.
+During World War II, she travelled 540000 mi and carried over 340,000 troops.
 Mauretania was not designed to be an exceptionally fast ship and during six years of war duty, her engines had received little attention but still achieved a turn of speed in 1945 making the passage from Bombay to the UK via the Cape at an average speed of 23.4 kn.

 After the war's end, Mauretania made several further voyages for the government repatriating troops.
 This mainly took the ship to Canada and Singapore.
 In addition, she made at least one voyage from New Zealand via Australia and South Africa to Liverpool.
 Women and children were crammed ten to a cabin in the bunks used by the troops, while the men were in "dormitories" for sixty, sleeping in hammocks.
 On that voyage she sailed from Cape Town on 10 September 1945.
 She was delayed for three days off Liverpool by strong winds, and finally docked on 25 September.
 Mauretania took the first dedicated sailing of British war brides and their children being patriated to Canada to join their husbands, landing at Pier 21 at Halifax, Nova Scotia in February 1946.

-On 2 September 1946 she returned to Liverpool, was released from government service and immediately went into Gladstone Dock to be reconditioned by Cammell Laird & Co. for return to Cunard-White Star service.
+On 2 October 1946 she returned to Liverpool, was released from government service and immediately went into Gladstone Dock to be reconditioned by Cammell Laird & Co. for return to Cunard-White Star service.